mshmsh5000/northstar/documentation/README.md

     "error": {
         "code": 418,
         "message": "Tea.
 Earl Grey.
 Hot."

+        // For 422 Unprocessable Entity, the "fields" object has specific validation errors:
+        "fields": {
+          "email": ["The email must be a valid email address."], "mobile": ["The mobile has already been taken."]
+        }
     },
     // When running locally, debug information will be included in the response:
     "debug": {